Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.1.md

 <span style="font-size: 22px; ">Get Party Account Relationship-ByTaxId</span> *API Explorer > Accountholder > Party Account Relationship Service*

-- Fixed the issue in the "City" field where additional space was appended at the end of the value such as "FALLS CITY " in the response<br>
+- We resolved the issue of additional space that was appended to the value of the "City" field in response<br>
-**Impacted fields:**
+**Impacted Fields:**
   - PartyAcctRelRec/PartyAcctRelInfo/PartyRef/PersonPartyListInfo/Contact/PostAddr/City
   - PartyAcctRelRec/PartyAcctRelInfo/PartyRef/OrgPartyListInfo/Contact/PostAddr/City

-- Fixed the issue in the "City" field where space between the value such as "Berkeley Heights" was removed<br>
+- We resolved an issue with the "City" field where space in the value as "Berkeley Heights" was appended in the response<br>
-**Impacted fields:**
+**Impacted Fields:**
   - PartyAcctRelRec/PartyAcctRelInfo/PartyRef/PersonPartyListInfo/Contact/PostAddr/City
   - PartyAcctRelRec/PartyAcctRelInfo/PartyRef/OrgPartyListInfo/Contact/PostAddr/City

 - Fixed the issue in the optional "City" field where if the "City" field is not provided then other related fields "StateProv" and "PostalCode" were not returned in the response<br>
 **Impacted fields:**